andycranston/setpw/README.md

 on the screen.
 However, I do recommend doing this with a dummy/test password like `notmypassword` just so you can see the program working.

-Note the requirement to `CALL` the setpw batch file - this is because the `setpw.bat` batch file much be run in the same environment and not as a subprocess.
+Note the requirement to `CALL` the `setpw.bat` batch file - this is because the `setpw.bat` batch file much be run in the same environment and not as a subprocess.

-The `setpw.bat` batch file calls the Python program `setpw.py` which does the bulk of the work.
+The `setpw.bat` batch file calls the `setpw.py` Python program which does the bulk of the work.

 ## Why is setpw useful?

 I often do live demonstrations and record demonstrations on Youtube when I have to set an environment variable to contain a password.
-Using `setpw` ensures the password is not seen by the viewers.
+Calling `setpw.bat` ensures the password is not seen by the viewers.

 ## Installation